ossu/math/README.md

 [Introduction to Mathematical Thinking](https://www.coursera.org/learn/mathematical-thinking) | 10 weeks | 4 hours/week | none

 ### Calculus
-Calculus is the study of change and accumulation of quantities.
+Calculus is the study of change (differential calculus) and accumulation of quantities (integral calculus).
 As the cornerstone of geometry and physics, it serves as the foundation for understanding many natural phenomena and plays an essential role in modern technology, scientific discovery, and many fields, including engineering, economics, and medicine.

 **Topics Covered:**
 `Derivatives`